 Creating new products

-High Crystallinity of GaN Wafers Helps Increase the Output and Efficiency of Optical Devices, RF Devices, and Power Devices.
+High Crystallinity of GaN Wafers Helps Increase the Output, Efficiency, and Reliability of RF Devices, Power Devices, and Optical Devices

 Gallium Nitride (GaN) Wafer

-Produced by NGK's proprietary liquid phase crystal growth method rather than the vapor phase growth method typically used in conventional GaN production, NGK's GaN wafers exhibit low dislocation density across the entire wafer surface.
+Created using NGK’s proprietary liquid phase crystal growth method, the gallium nitride (GaN) wafer exhibits low dislocation density across the entire wafer surface.

 Properties